JonathanRReed/idle-raycast/README.md

 # Ray Clicker

-Idle clicker game for Raycast with upgrades, prestige, and fun events.
+A simple idle clicker game for Raycast with upgrade, made as a learning exercise for Raycast extensions development.

 ## Features

-- Active, Idle, and Efficiency upgrade trees
+- Active, Idle, and Efficiency upgrade trees, raycast/productivty themed
-- Buy Max, cost reductions, milestones, and auto-clicker
+- Buy max, cost reductions, milestones, and auto-clicker
 - Prestige loop with permanent bonuses and UI estimate
-- Golden Command random bonus with optional toasts
+- Golden Command random bonus with optional toast

 ## Requirements